gjinrexhaj/gjinrexhaj/README.md

 Take a look around!
 You can find all of my personal programming projects on this Github.

 - 🔭 I’m currently working on a fractal generator app built in java
-- 🌱 I’m currently learning vanilla Java (as well as swing and awt), C, C++, and Python.
-Possibly looking into learning Kotlin
+- 🌱 I’m currently learning vanilla Java (as well as swing and awt), and Python.
+Possibly looking into learning Kotlin and maybe C & C++

 <!--
 **GjinRexhaj/GjinRexhaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.